Deribit AWS Endpoint Service instruction

 3. Route network traffic to VPC Endpoint

 Go to Route53 in the AWS Console, create a Private Hosted Zone if you don’t have one already, otherwise use one you were already using.
-For this example we will use the zone ‘deribit.int’ (‘deribit.com’ if you are using TCP 443).
+For this example we will use the zone ‘deribit.int’ (‘deribit.com’ if you are using TCP 443, 2443 or 3443).

 Within that hosted zone choose ‘Create record’, select the ‘Simple Routing’ policy: